matrixinfer-ai/kthena/docs/proposal/router-observability.md

 ## 1. Introduction

-The infer-router serves as a critical component in the AI inference system, managing model routing, request scheduling, and resource allocation.
+The kthena-router serves as a critical component in the AI inference system, managing model routing, request scheduling, and resource allocation.
 Effective observability is essential for:

 1. **Performance Monitoring**: Track request latencies, token processing rates, and resource utilization to ensure optimal system performance.